nehalkalita/Acinar-detection-histology/README.md

 ![alt text](Display_image.png)

-The current version of this model is not optimized for processing large segments (those consisting of many pixels).
-Therefore, if images with such segments are tested, the model may require several minutes to a few hours to complete the execution.
+The current model is not optimized for handling large acinar segments with high pixel counts.
+Consequently, processing such images may take from several minutes to several hours.
 E.g. **image3.tif** in `Sample outputs` directory.